US STOCKS-Futures surge on early signs of coronavirus slowdown in hot spots

 All three major indexes rallied more than 7% on Monday after the governors of New York and New Jersey said their states, hot spots of the COVID-19 disease, were showing early signs of a "flattening" of the outbreak.
-But they warned against complacency as the nationwide death toll approached 11,000 and global infections surged past 1.3 million, while companies braced for an earnings recession in the face of fading demand.
+But they warned against complacency as the nationwide death toll approached 11,000 and global infections surged past 1.3 million.

+"Even if we have reached the peak, the lockdowns around the globe may be extended for a while more as governments may want to ensure that the virus has indeed been contained," said Charalambos Pissouros, senior market analyst at JFD Group.
+"We believe that the global economy may start recovering well after the peak of the pandemic."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)